mehmetdemiir/mehmetdemiir/README.md

 I am a Data Analyst and Business Intelligence practitioner who is passionate about the power of data. 📊

 My greatest motivation is to transform raw data into meaningful insights that drive strategic decisions.
-Using tools like Power BI, Excel, SQL, and VBA, I create dynamic reports and interactive dashboards that make business processes more efficient.
+Using tools like Power BI, SQL, Python, Excel and VBA, I create dynamic reports and interactive dashboards that make business processes more efficient.

 Feel free to explore my projects!
 I'm always ready to create data-driven solutions. ✨